 Once there you can take a walk along the island to see new views of the Empire State Building and the Chrysler Building, as well as the skyline of the East River.
-You can also see the United Nations building from here.
+Also from here you can see the United Nations building.

-In addition, next to the cable car stop for a free red bus called the Red Bus that travels around the island.
-It has several stops, so if you don't have much time to walk around the island you can use the bus and hop on and off whenever you want.
+Also, next to the cable car stop there is a free red bus called Red Bus that travels around the island and has several stops, so if you don't have much time to walk around the island you can use the bus and hop on and off whenever you want.
 Here you can check the schedules and stops.

-You can track the Red Bus when you are on Roosevelt Island through the NEXT Bus app.
+You can track the Red Bus when you're on Roosevelt Island through the NEXT Bus app.
 You can get it through the Apple Store.

 On the north side of the island stands a small lighthouse called Blackwell Island Light, which was built in 1872 to point the way to the New York City Insane Asylum, a mental hospital on the island.

-The only surviving remnant of that institution is The Octagon, a tower that has been restored and now serves as the lobby of a luxury development.
+The only surviving remnant of that institution is The Octagon, a tower that has been rehabilitated and currently serves as the lobby of a luxury development.
 It is located a few minutes south of the lighthouse.

-Then head south along the west shore and you'll see several waterfront overlooks and parks.
-Roosevelt Island is quiet and the contrast with bustling Manhattan is striking.
+Then head south along the west shore and you' ll see several waterfront overlooks and parks.
+Roosevelt Island is quiet and the contrast with bustling Manhattan is very striking.

 Around the church on Main Street there are several restaurants, cafes and a few supermarkets where you can buy something to eat if you work up an appetite.
 There is also a library and an art gallery.

-If you continue walking south, after crossing the Queensboro Bridge below, you will find the buildings of Cornell University's technology campus, which opened in 2017.
-In the past, this site was home to a prison (the Blackwell's Island Penitentiary) and a hospital (the Goldwater Memorial Hospital) that cared for the chronically ill.
+If you continue strolling south, after crossing the Queensboro Bridge below, you will find the buildings of the Cornell University technology campus, which opened in 2017.
+In the past this site was home to a prison ( Blackwell's Island Penitentiary) and a hospital ( Goldwater Memorial Hospital) that cared for the chronically ill.

 Moving forward you will reach an esplanade surrounded by silence where the island's wildlife roams freely.
-In this area, you will be able to take a good photo session of the Skyline of Manhattan.
-You will see several skyscrapers such as the Chrysler Building, the Empire State Building, or the United Nations building along the East River.
-In addition, the Roosevelt Island public baths are located in this area.
+In this area you can make a good photo session of the Manhattan skyline.
+You will see several skyscrapers such as the Chrysler Building, the Empire State Building or the United Nations building along the East River.
+Also, in this area are located the public baths of Roosevelt Island.

-Nearby is a Cat Sanctuary, where children can peek inside to meet these cute little animals.
-By the way, on Roosevelt Island, you will find several playgrounds where the kids can play at their own pace.
+Very close to this place there is a cat sanctuary, where children can peek into to meet these cute little animals.
+By the way, in Roosevelt Island you will find several playgrounds where the kids can play at their own pace.
 One in the Main Street area and another in The Octagon.

-Then you will see the remains of the Smallpox Memorial Hospital, a center dedicated to the care of smallpox patients in the old days.
+Then you will see the remains of the Smallpox Memorial Hospital, a center dedicated to the care of smallpox patients in the past.
 Did you know that the architect who designed it was the same one who built the famous St. Patrick's Cathedral?
 His name was James Renwick Jr.

-And finally, we arrived at Franklin D. Roosevelt Park also known as Four Freedoms State Park.
-At the entrance there is a ticket booth where you can make a $ 5 donation to help the conservation of the park although it is not mandatory, you can enter for free.
+And finally we arrived at Franklin D. Roosevelt Park also known as Four Freedoms State Park.
+At the entrance there is a ticket booth where you can make a $5 donation to help the conservation of the park although it is not mandatory, you can get in for free.

 It is quite a nice park from where you have beautiful views of the Manhattan skyline.
-Also, looking east and towards Queens you will see Gantry Plaza Park and the Pepsi sign.
-A spectacular panoramic view of a particular corner of New York!
+Also, looking east and towards Queens you will see Gantry Plaza Park and the Pepsi sign, a spectacular view of a peculiar corner of New York!
 You won't stop taking pictures.
 The park is open Wednesday through Monday from 9 AM to 5 PM.
 Closed on Tuesdays.

 At the end of the tour you can take the Red Bus back to the starting point and continue exploring New York.

-To get back to Manhattan you can choose to use the subway, the ferry, or the cable car again.
-If you took the cable car to Roosevelt Island, a good idea is to take the ferry back to enjoy a fun boat ride on the waters of New York City.
-If you're traveling as a family, the kids will have a blast riding the cable car and boat - it's an experience they won't forget!
+To return to Manhattan you can choose to use the subway, the ferry or the cable car again.
+If you took the cable car to Roosevelt Island, a good idea is to take the ferry back to enjoy a fun boat ride on the waters of New York.
+If you're traveling as a family, the kids will have a blast riding the cable car and the boat - it's an experience they won't forget!

-The NYC Ferry's Astoria line stops at Roosevelt Island and on the return trip goes southbound towards Midtown Manhattan and Wall Street.
+The NYC Ferry's Astoria line stops at Roosevelt Island and on the way back goes southbound towards Midtown Manhattan and Wall Street.
 Upon arrival you can continue your tour of the city by visiting the Financial District and Ground Zero.

-If you would like to know more about what you can see in this part of the Big Apple, don't miss my article on 10 things to see and do at Ground Zero in New York City.
+If you would like to know more about what you can see in this part of the Big Apple, don't miss my article on 10 things to see and do at Ground Zero in New York.